Peg solitaire and Conway's soldiers on infinite graphs: Valued graphs

 Setting $f_n(m) = \sum_{u \in D_m(v)} h_n(u)\sigma^m$ and $g(m) = d_m(v)\sigma^m$, we see that the hypotheses of Lemma \ref{lem3} are satisfied, which gives us

-This proves the first equality of (\ref{eq3}); its second equality follows since $\val_v(S_n)$ is a non-increasing function of $n$. \end{proof}
+This proves the first equality of (\ref{eq4}); its second equality follows since $\val_v(S_n)$ is a non-increasing function of $n$. \end{proof}

-For a non-valued graph $G$, it is possible that $S_\omega = V(G)$ even though $S_0 \subset V(G)$.
-The tree in Figure \ref{fig2} of Section \ref{sec2} provides such an example when we start with, say, $\ol{S_0} = \{v\}$.
-However, this can never be the case for valued graphs; it is impossible to fill up the whole board with pegs when at least one vertex is pegless at the beginning of the game, even with infinitely many moves.
+For a non-valued graph $G$, it is possible that $S_\omega = V(G)$ even though $S_0 \subsetneq V(G)$.
+The tree $T$ in Figure \ref{fig2} of Section \ref{sec2} provides such an example when we start with, say, $\ol{S_0} = \{v\}$.
+Indeed, if we start from $n = 1$ and then continue onward, layer $n$ in $T$ can be emptied to fill up a previously empty layer $n - 1$, and we will have $S_\omega = V(T)$.
+However, this can never be the case for valued graphs; it is impossible to fill up the whole graph with pegs when at least one vertex is pegless at the beginning of the game, even with infinitely many moves.
 This fact directly follows from the implication of Theorem \ref{thm3} that on valued graphs, $\val_v(S_\omega) \le \val_v(S_0)$ for any vertex $v$.